Learn if your pan can be salvaged or whether it’s time to replace it.

 What your pan is made of and how it’s made both play a factor in how long your pan will last, if it’s fixable, and if it’s even worth fixing—a cheap pan is, in the long run, usually not worth putting forth the effort to repair.

 A well-made non stick pan will generally feature several layers of non stick coating over a solidly constructed body.
 It should provide a non stick surface, oven-safe capabilities, and even, controlled heating.
-For example, all of Made In’s Non Stick Cookware features two layers of professional-grade non stick coating over our Award-Winning 5-ply Stainless Clad construction.
+For example, each piece in our Non Stick Cookware Collection features two layers of professional-grade non stick coating over our Award-Winning 5-ply Stainless Clad construction.
 These are generally a higher price point than cheaply-made aluminum and ceramic non stick cookware, but we believe that the payoff of a long-lasting pan more than outweighs a higher price at the beginning of its life.

 These cheaply made pans often feature a plastic handle, and are typically not oven-safe.
-All this to say, a high-quality and well-made pan with several layers of non-stick coating will outlast a ceramic pan with a self-sacrificing sol-gel coating that begins to lose efficacy the moment you cook with it.
+All this to say, a high-quality and well-made pan with several layers of non-stick coating will outlast a cheaper one any day of the week.